sungyi98/Project/README.md

 > __kmeans(dots, K, auto = False, centroids = None):__
 * _kmeans()_ is a function of finding the centroid value through the K-Means algorithm, which is commonly used in Problems 1 and 2.
 * _dots_ is information about the point of clustering, and _K_ is the number of clusters.
 * _auto_ is option to decide whether to implement the K-Means algorithm only once or until the final centroid point is found.
 When _auto_ is False, max_iter is designated as 1, and the K-Means algorithm is implemented only once and terminated.
-On the other hand, when _auto_ is true, the function repeats until it finds a central point that meets the criteria.
+On the other hand, when _auto_ is true, the function repeats until it finds a centroid point that meets the criteria.
 * _centroids_ is an option for using pre-determined centroid values or randomly generated ones.
 * If no value is passed to the _centroids_ parameter, the default value None is entered in _centroids_.
 Accordingly, K random centroid values are generated.
 * _max_iter_, a variable declared within the function, means the maximum number of iterations to prevent infinite iterations when repeatedly trying to find the centroid value.